-Research from the University of Michigan found that the connectedness that takes place during frequent meal times with the family was the single strongest predictor of better achievement scores and fewer behavioral problems, even better than time spent studying or in church.
+Research from the University of Michigan found that the connectedness that takes place during frequent meal times with the family was the single strongest predictor of better achievement scores and fewer behavioral problems, even better than time spent studying or in a faith setting.

 Experts agree that:

-- Family dinner table conversation has been shown to increase children’s mental and verbal abilities;
+- Conversation at the dinner table shows to increase children’s mental and verbal abilities;

 - Eating together promotes good communication, and strengthens family bonds and relationships;

 - Families who regularly eat together have more cohesion and unity; and

 - Family meals give children a sense of security.